Lindsay Lohan Back In 2017: Here’s What’s Next

 Some people may soon regret that Lindsay Lohan came back to the spotlight in 2017, as the Parent Trap star is very excited about hijacking unwitting people’s social media accounts.
 But Lohan does have something to offer her victims in return: lavish prizes.
 In the new trailer, the redhead teases that contestants will have to complete three challenges.

-“If you can pull off 3 challenges, then you’ll win some fabulous prizes.
+“If you can pull off three challenges, then you’ll win some fabulous prizes.
 But they won’t know I’m the one pulling the strings.”

 The teaser then shows one of Lindsay Lohan’s victims named Charlie, who has to pose naked for an art class, perform awkward stand-up comedy, as well as proclaim his love to his boss.
 While some of her challenges seem too brutal, Lindsay Lohan says the upcoming reality show has a very important mission.